Bronagh Hinds: Career

 From 1999 to 2003, Hinds also served as the Deputy Chief Commissioner of the Equality Commission for Northern Ireland.

 Awards and honors

-In 1999, Hinds was awarded UK Woman of Europe for her work on the Good Friday Agreement.
+In 1999, Hinds won a UK Woman of Europe award for her work on the Good Friday Agreement.

+In 2021, Hinds won an honorary doctorate from Queen's University Belfast, to acknowledge her contribution to peacebulding and the community.